AnonymousPlanet/thgtoa/guide.md

 -   Performance is far better than Tor Browser

-But again, if you are extra paranoid and want to use Tor Browser and have "Tor over VPN over Tor" , you should skip this step and go with Tor Browser within the VM as well.
+But again, if you are extra paranoid and want to use Tor Browser and have "Tor over VPN over Tor", you should skip this step and go with Tor Browser within the VM as well.

 If you want to use Brave: